Will Your Employees Get You Hacked?

 Out of 2,000 small business owners surveyed, there was enough data to indicate nearly half are at risk of being hacked because they are not investing enough in cybersecurity.
 But there are some simple things that can help you avoid the unthinkable – getting hacked – and paying huge fines for exposing your PHI.

-First, you need to train your employees to be aware of 5 things:
+You need to train your employees to be aware of 5 things…

 Do your employees assume the IT department is taking care of cybersecurity or otherwise don’t believe they have to worry about it?
 Tell them to think again.